 It is a penicillin antibiotic that is administered by deep intramuscular injection.

-Benzylpenicillin has poor solubility and, therefore, is released very slowly from the injection site.
+Therefore, Benzylpenicillin has poor solubility and is released very slowly from the injection site.
 In the blood, penicillin G benzathine is broken down into penicillin G.

-The penicillin G benzathine formulation is released and absorbed slowly to allow a longer action (the drug works slowly over a longer period of time).
+The penicillin G benzathine formulation is released and absorbed slowly to allow a more prolonged action (the drug works gradually over a more extended period).

 - LA Bicilina.